Neural Operator: Learning Maps Between Function Spaces: Neural Operators

 where \(\cP: \R^{d_a} \to \R^{d_{v_0}}\), \(\cQ: \R^{d_{v_T}} \to \R^{d_u}\) are the local lifting and projection mappings respectively, \(W_t \in \R^{d_{v_{t+1}} \times d_{v_t}}\) are local linear operators (matrices), \(\cK_t: \{v_t: D_t \to \R^{d_{v_t}}\} \to \{v_{t+1}: D_{t+1} \to \R^{d_{v_{t+1}}}\}\) are integral kernel operators, \(b_t : D_{t+1} \to \R^{d_{v_{t+1}}}\) are bias functions, and \(\sigma_t\) are fixed activation functions acting locally as maps \(\R^{v_{t+1}} \to \R^{v_{t+1}}\) in each layer.
 The output dimensions \(d_{v_0},\dots,d_{v_T}\) as well as the input dimensions \(d_1,\dots,d_{T-1}\) and domains of definition \(D_1,\dots,D_{T-1}\) are hyperparameters of the architecture.
 By local maps, we mean that the action is pointwise, in particular, for the lifting and projection maps, we have \((\cP(a))(x) = \cP(a(x))\) for any \(x \in D\) and \((\cQ(v_T))(x) = \cQ(v_T(x))\) for any \(x \in D'\) and similarly, for the activation, \((\sigma(v_{t+1}))(x) = \sigma(v_{t+1}(x))\) for any \(x \in D_{t+1}\).
 The maps, \(\cP\), \(\cQ\), and \(\sigma_t\) can thus be thought of as defining Nemitskiy operators \citep[Chapters 6,7]{dudley2011concrete} when each of their components are assumed to be Borel measurable.
 This interpretation allows us to define the general neural operator architecture when pointwise evaluation is not well-defined in the spaces \(\A\) or \(\U\) e.g. when they are Lebesgue, Sobolev, or Besov spaces.

-The crucial difference between the proposed architecture \eqref{eq:F} and a standard feed-forward neural network is that all operations are directly defined in function space (noting that $\cP$ and $\cQ$ are interpreted through their extension to Nemitskiy operators) and therefore do not depend on any discretization of the data.
-Intuitively, the lifting step locally maps the data to a space where the non-local part of \(\G^\dagger\) is easier to capture.
-This is then learned by successively approximating using integral kernel operators composed with a local nonlinearity.
+The crucial difference between the proposed architecture \eqref{eq:F} and a standard feed-forward neural network is that all operations are directly defined in function space (\nk{noting that the activation funtions, $\cP$ and $\cQ$ are all interpreted} through their extension to Nemitskiy operators) and therefore do not depend on any discretization of the data.
+Intuitively, the lifting step locally maps the data to a space where the non-local part of \(\G^\dagger\) is easier to capture. \nk{We confirm this intuition numerically in Section~\ref{sec:numerics}; however, we note that for the theory presented in Section~\ref{sec:approximation} it suffices that $\cP$ is the identity map.} \nk{The non-local part of \(\G^\dagger\)} is then learned by successively approximating using integral kernel operators composed with a local nonlinearity.
 Each integral kernel operator is the function space analog of the weight matrix in a standard feed-forward network since they are infinite-dimensional linear operators mapping one function space to another.
 We turn the biases, which are normally vectors, to functions and, using intuition from the ResNet architecture \citep{he2016deep}, we further add a local linear operator acting on the output of the previous layer before applying the nonlinearity.
 The final projection step simply gets us back to the space of our output function.
 We concatenate in \(\theta \in \R^p\) the parameters of \(\cP\), \(\cQ\), \(\{b_t\}\) which are usually themselves shallow neural networks, the parameters of the kernels representing \(\{\cK_t\}\) which are again usually shallow neural networks, and the matrices \(\{W_t\}\).
 We note, however, that our framework is general and other parameterizations such as polynomials may also be employed.

 \paragraph{Integral Kernel Operators} We define three version of the integral kernel operator \(\cK_t\) used in \eqref{eq:F}.
 For the first, let \(\kappa^{(t)} \in C(D_{t+1} \times D_t; \R^{d_{v_{t+1}} \times d_{v_t}})\) and let \(\nu_t\) be a Borel measure on \(D_t\).
 Then we define \(\cK_t\) by